Eschatologue/CM_wiki/docs/spells/1st-level.md

 Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary Hit Points for the duration.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary Hit Points for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you gain 5 additional temporary Hit Points for each slot level above 1st.

 ### Feather Fall
 *1st-level transmutation*